 Move up in colour intensity from mid- to light-toned shades.
 Use the bigger mid-tone initially, add darker undertones for depth, and place highlights at the end.
 A mid-tone allows you to talk about form and form, while the deeper tones provide depth, and the brighter hues show where the lighting falls.
 Moving through to work is a juggling act.

 Start with broad outlines and work your way down to finer details.
 Instead of going in the other direction, it is far simpler to go back across your more significant designs and add tiny details.
-It would help if you genuinely considered how the painting "comes into focus" as the work.
+It would help to genuinely consider how the painting "comes into focus" as the work.

 No big deal if your initial painting didn't completely blow you away.
-You'll have difficulty finding a novice who produces a masterpiece immediately.
+You'll need help finding a novice who produces a masterpiece immediately.
 There are many more exciting things for you when you go on your acrylic adventure after this.
-Follow your heart if you have the urge to paint using tubes of acrylic paint, big or tiny, indoors or outside, for fun or profit.
+Follow your heart if you want to paint using tubes of acrylic paint, big or tiny, indoors or outside, for fun or profit.

 Having learned the fundamentals, it's time to develop your style.